A psychotherapist who makes house calls:

 How will I know if I’m making progress?

 After some time has passed, check the list and see if you’re closer to reaching your goals.
 It will be helpful to track how you feel each day and how you cope with stressful situations.
 Review your progress with your therapist.
 Improvement won’t happen overnight, but you should see some change, even if it’s just a better understanding of your thoughts and feelings.
-It is also helpful to learn everything you can about depression, bipolar disorder, borderline personality disorder and narcissistic personality disorder and their treatm
+It is also helpful to learn everything you can about depression, bipolar disorder, borderline personality disorder, and narcissistic personality disorder and their treatment

 Dr. Raymond Zakhari is a triple board certified (Adult- Adolescent, Family Practice, Psychiatric Mental Health) Nurse Practitioner (NP).
-He provides Concierge Medical House Call services in Manhattan and outer boroughs.
+He provides Concierge Medical House Call services in Manhattan and the outer boroughs.

 General #MedicalHouseCalls #PsychiatricHouseCalls (Therapy & Medication Management) #SkilledNursing House Calls Dr. Raymond Zakhari, NP does not take any insurance as he is out of network; provides concierge-style medical and psychiatric House call services.
-(If you have out of network benefits you may be reimbursed, check your plan for details).
+(If you have out-of-network benefits you may be reimbursed, check your plan for details).

 Book an appointment here and check out the rest of this site for more information about concierge medicine.